Submitted by: Alan Levine

 Animate your favorite music performer, it need not be rock and roll (bu of course "Rock and Roll will never die") - see if you can capture the essence of a single performer and their relationship to music or their instrument.

 If you complete this assignment, share it!
-If you are signed up with a blog that feeds the main DS106 site just use the following tags when writing the post on your own blog to have your example added below.
-(You must use BOTH tags!): AnimatedGIFAssignments, AnimatedGIFAssignments851
+If you are signed up with a blog that feeds the main DS106 site, to have your example added below just add the following tags (or labels if you use Blogger) when writing the post on your own blog (You must use BOTH!): AnimatedGIFAssignments, AnimatedGIFAssignments851

 If your blog is not connected to ds106, you can add your example directly.